Posted Aug 07, 2019 | By Brittney Hendricks

 The oldest vessel in the harbor, Muggs is a 38-foot wooden powerboat built in 1931, named for the original owner's wife.
 The boat, owned by June and Graham Wilson, is an annual star at Oxnard’s annual Classics by the Sea: Father’s Day Wooden Boat Show in Channel Islands Harbor.
 Muggs is a member of the prestigious Pacific Corinthian Yacht Club and is moored in Seabridge Marina.

-Each year in late January to early February, Gray's Harbor Historical Seaport sends topsail ketch Hawaiian Chieftain from Lahaina, Maui, to dock at Oxnard's Channel Islands Maritime Museum, welcoming visitors aboard for vessel tours, adventure sails and natural history sails.
+This tall ship from New London, Connecticut can now be spotted on the Harbor outside Oxnard's Channel Islands Maritime Museum.
+Welcoming visitors aboard for deck tours.
+With adventure sails and natural history the Mystic Whaler is partnering with Central Coast Ocean Adventures for educational opportunities for youth.
 During Oxnard's Tall Ships Festival, come check out the ship, meet her crew, join in a sea shanty, and enjoy beautiful sailing as its been done for hundreds of years.

 There are so many unique cruisers, catamarans, schooners, hoppers and more in Oxnard's Channel Islands Harbor; consequently, we may have missed one.
 Do you know of any that aren't mentioned?
 Send us a message!
 We might just add it to the list.

 Southern California native Brittney Hendricks is a travel writer and marketing professional who lives locally with her husband, son and dog.
 A retired pro dancer and dance instructor, she enjoys staying active by jogging and bicycling the promenades of Oxnard’s beaches.send email